ketnh55/influencer_api/doc/common_api/user_update_info_api.md

 ## 10. Exception

 - Return error message if jwt token is not valid
+- Return error message if input data is not correct